Spontaneous scalarization: Neutron star scalarization

 \subsubsection{Linearized dynamics}

-The studies of the linearized dynamics concern the stability of scalarized stars and the analysis of their \qnm spectrum.
-The latter involves the study of different classes of \ns oscillations modes, and which are tied to emission of \gw{s}.
-See~\textcite{Kokkotas:1999bd} for a review.
+The studies of linearized dynamics concern the stability of scalarized stars and the analysis of their \qnm spectrum.
+The latter involves the study of different classes of \ns oscillation modes that are tied to the emission of \gw{s}.
+See \textcite{Kokkotas:1999bd} for a review.

-\paragraph{Stability:} We have seen that scalarized \ns{s} coexist with their nonscalarized counterparts as solutions the \DEF model.
-Which of these branches of solutions is the one realizable in Nature?
-One way of answering this question consists in calculating the (fractional) binding energy $M_0 / M - 1$, where $M_0$ is the star's baryonic mass.
-Through this calculation,~\textcite{Damour:1993hw} showed that scalarized \ns{s} are usually energetically favorable over the \gr ones.
-We show this in Fig.~\ref{fig:DEF_NSstability_Nonrot}, where we plot the binding energy as a function of the baryonic mass.
-At constant baryonic mass, the scalarized solutions (solid curve) have larger binding energies relative to the \gr solutions (dashed curve), and are then energetically favorable.
-In addition, we can see a cusp at the maximum of the mass for both for the scalarized and nonscalarized \ns{s}.
-This suggests that solutions beyond the maximum of the mass (dotted curve in the inset) are unstable.
+\paragraph{Stability:} We have seen that scalarized \ns{s} coexist with their nonscalarized counterparts as solutions within the \DEF model.
+Which of these branches of solutions is the one realizable in nature?
+One way of answering this question consists of calculating the fractional binding energy $M_0 / M - 1$, where $M_0$ is the star's baryonic mass.
+Through this calculation,~\textcite{Damour:1993hw} showed that scalarized \ns{s} are usually energetically favored over the \gr ones.
+This is evident in Fig.~\ref{fig:DEF_NSstability_Nonrot}, where we plot the binding energy as a function of the baryonic mass.
+At constant baryonic mass, the scalarized solutions (solid curve) have larger binding energies relative to the \gr solutions (dashed curve) and are thus energetically favorable.
+In addition, we can see a cusp at the maximum of the mass for both the scalarized and nonscalarized \ns{s}.
+This suggests a change of stability.
+Since the branches beyond the maximum of the mass have a lower binding energy (dotted curve in the inset), they are unstable.